aipescience/django-daiquiri-tap/README.md

 **Daiquiri Tap is not supported anymore, please use [PyVO](https://pyvo.readthedocs.io/en/latest/) instead.**

+The [django-daiquiri](https://github.com/django-daiquiriframework) has now improved support for VO TAP.

 You can use TAP token authorization in PyVO by manipulating the `vo.utils.http.session` object, e.g.:

 ```python